markushhgo/respa/docs/payments.md

     }
 }
 ```

+`customer_group` can be omitted when the order's products don't contain any customer groups.

 `return_url` is the URL where the user's browser will be redirected after the payment process.
 Typically it should be some kind of "payment done" view in the UI.